cpfaff/rbefdata_paper/paper/rbefdata.md

-After setting up the `rbefdata` package we can start right away using the data from the proposal.
-The proposal download method is used for that which we need to provide with ID of the proposal.
-It draws all associated datasets in one step into the R environment so we can work with it.
-The ID of the proposal can be found in its URL.
+After the setup of the `rbefdata` package we can start right away using data from the proposal.
+A (proposal) download function is used for that which draws all associated datasets of the proposal into the R environment in one single step (see blow).
+The functin reuires the ID of the proposal that can be found in the URL of the proposal on the BEFdata portal (see blow).

 ```
 # the id is 90